SBCConnect/documentation/docs/pages/getting-started-new-tenant-customer.md

 # Getting started deploying SBC Connect to a new Microsoft 365 Tenant - Customer
-> These are the deployment instructions for confiuring the Microsoft 365 tenant.
-<br> For SBC Connect platform deployment instructions, please see [Here](getting-started-new-tenant-platform.md)

 ## Overview
 This document outlines the process for deploying a new customer to the SBC Connect calling platform.